ac3lab/ac3lab.github.io/_posts/2024-02-21-post_complex_network_football.md

 The Betweenness Centrality is a metric that measures the number of times a node acts as a bridge along the shortest path between two other nodes.
 Bringing it to our context can give you information about how the player connects to the other players in the network.
 </p>
 <p align="justify">
 It is like the role that Busquets had in the Barcelona team.
 He was the player that connected the defense to the attack.
 He was the bridge between the two sectors of the team.
-Amazing player, by the way!
 </p>
 <p align="justify">
 Short, Betweeness shows how the player is in the middle of the plays, connecting the other players.